MoreyWilkerson/GTK-CAIRO-line-drawing-/README.md

 ##Known bugs

-None currently, let me know if any are found.
+if clear is clicked while line is active a seg fault occurs

 ## Future plans
-- Change Clear button such that it can delet a point it is near
+- Change Clear button such that it can delete a point it is near

-- Allow for "snapping" I.E. if you get near a point the point locks in place.

-- add a feature that when control is press, line is locked to only degrees of 30,45,60,90, and so on and cannot deviate from this.
+- add a feature that when control is pressed, line is locked to only degrees of 30,45,60,90, and so on and cannot deviate from this.

 ##tags
 GTK, Glade, Canvas, Cairo, Drawing, Mspaint